anseki/overflow-android/README.md

 ### OverflowAndroid.enable

-As default, OverflowAndroid works only touch-device.
+By default, OverflowAndroid works only touch-device.
 You can control the working or not via specifying a boolean to this option.
 *NOTE:* This must be done before making an instance.

 Example: